Stormancer/plugins/src/Stormancer.Plugins/Party/Stormancer.Server.Plugins.Party/docs/Readme.md

 	virtual pplx::task<std::string> getCurrentGameSessionConnectionToken(pplx::cancellation_token ct = pplx::cancellation_token::none()) = 0;

-## Party Search
+# Party Search

-Once a party is created, the party leader can index it into an a distributed in memory database on the server using Lucene for search.
+Once a party is created, the party leader can index it into a scalable Lucene server-side index for search.
 To do that, call `UpdatePartySettings` and provide a valid json document in the `indexedDocument` field.

 	struct PartySettings
 	{